pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_from_a_button/chapter.md

 ### Creating the Button

-The button was created as shown in [Adding the New Button](#i3)
+The button called **Install a Package** is created as follows (see [Adding the New Button](#i3)):

 ![Adding the New Button](images/screenshot3.png)

 ### Values Selected

-The following parameter values were selected:
+The following parameter values are selected:

 * **Button Type** - Ansible Playbook
 * **Playbook Catalog Item** - The service catalog item created earlier
 * **Inventory** - Target Machine

-For this example the values in the **Advanced** tab were left as default.
+For this example the values in the **Advanced** tab are left as default.

 The selection of a button dialog is not available for an Ansible Playbook type button as the dialog for the service is used.

 ## Testing the Button

 The button can be tested with several permutations of dialog values so that the input parameters can be examined.

+A powered-on VM with the IP address of 192.168.1.66 is identified in the CloudForms WebUI, and the VM's details are displayed.

 ### Test 1

+Click the **Install a Package** button from the VM details page.

-Leave the **Machine Credential** and **Hosts** elements at their defaults.
+When the dialog is displayed, leave the **Machine Credential** and **Hosts** elements at their defaults.
 Specify "screen" as the package (see [Default Dialog](#i4)).

 ![Default Dialog](images/screenshot4.png)

-The package installs successfully, the Ansible output shows:
+The playbook runs successfully on the VM displaying the button, in accordance with the button definition's **Inventory** setting of **Target Machine**.
+The "screen" package is installed.

+> **Note**
+>
+> The value of _localhost_ in the **Hosts** dialog element has been ignored in this case.
+It is overriden by the button definition's **Inventory** setting of **Target Machine**, which takes priority.

+The Ansible playbook output shows that the playbook has been run on 192.168.1.66, which is the IP address of the target VM:

 ```
 TASK [Install package] *********************************************************